Answering Your Bible Questions

 God called Samuel as a child to raise up a faithful prophet during a time of spiritual decline in Israel and to begin the transition from the corrupt leadership of Eli’s household.
 Samuel’s early calling highlights God’s authority and the...

-What does the Bible say about Jacob?
+What does the Bible say about locusts?